Document Type : Research Paper

 UV-Viss spectra of the dihydrocapsaicin extract

-The UV–Visible absorption spectrum of the dihydrocapsaicin extract displayed two prominent peaks at 194.8 nm and 280.4 nm, corresponding to π→π* and n→π* electronic transitions, respectively, as shown in (Fig. 6).
-These transitions are characteristic of the dihydrocapsaicin structure and reflect its conjugated aromatic system and non-bonding electron interactions.
+The UV–Visible absorption spectrum of the dihydrocapsaicin extract displayed two peaks at 194.8 nm and 280.4 nm, corresponding to π→π* and n→π* electronic transitions, respectively, as shown in Fig. 6.
+These transitions are typical of the structure of the dihydrocapsaicin structure and stipulate the conjugated aromatic system and the non-bonding electron interactions.
+In contrast, farnesyl phenyl sulfone extract had three different absorption peaks with 201.2 nm, 296.0 nm and 319.6 nm.
+They were attributed to π→π*, n→π*, and charge-transfer (CT) transitions, respectively (Fig. 7).
+The formation of a CT band demonstrates increased level of electron delocalization of the molecule which is in accordance with the conjugated terpenoid-sulfonyl structure.

 Study the constitutional morphological qualities of the particles surface